mizhare/Google-Data-Analytics-Project/README.md

 ### General Profile

-Calculated averages for key activity metrics and understanding of the users profile:
+In this section, calculation of averages were performed for key activity metrics and understanding of the users profile:

 ```sql
 SELECT